‘Gotta catch ‘em all’ was fine when you were hunting down Pokémon, but it’s not such a great approach for your job hunt.

 It’s easy to get lost in negative thinking and despair about your career prospects, especially when there is so much in the news about the poor state of the economy and jobs losses – but reaching the point where you can’t even find the motivation to submit an application is self-defeating.
 The truth is that the first step to getting the job you want is to believe that you can get it.

 That’s not to say that you should be unrealistic – there will be fewer jobs out there overall and you will need to do everything you can to make your applications as strong as possible (see below for advice on how to do this).
 But it’s important to remember that many graduate programmes are still running.
-The Institute of Student Employers reported in March 2020 that 73% of employers weren’t cutting graduate jobs for 2020.
+The Institute of Student Employers reported in March 2020 that 73% of employers weren’t cutting graduate jobs for 2020, and it's likely that many will continue to recruit in 2021.
 Additionally, there may be entry-level roles that will still be suitable for graduates.
 In time, you may hear of other opportunities within the business or be in prime position to interview for their graduate programmes when they do become available.

 So, do whatever you need to in order to maintain a positive mindset and good mental health, for example by making sure that you keep to a regular routine and rewarding yourself for getting tasks done.
 Our article on structuring your job hunt after graduation will give you tips on how to do this.